Advertisement

 How to get unhigh more easily

-Quick spoiler: there’s no way to cut your high off at will.
-It’s better to avoid a bad high before it happens than it is to bounce back quickly.
-However, there are strategies for dealing with an unwelcome high when it’s too late for prevention.
+Quick spoiler: there’s no way for us to cut off a high at will.
+I'd much rather avoid a bad high than try bouncing back quickly.
+However, there are tactics for dealing with overly intense, unwelcome effects when it’s too late for prevention.

 Distract without overstimulating

-We’re not saying to lock yourself in a silent, dark room if you’re too high.
-That will almost certainly do more harm than good.
-Select users may benefit from meditation or breathing exercises, though.
+Of course, I don’t lock myself in a silent, dark room, since that would almost certainly do more harm than good.
+Some people may benefit from quiet meditation or breathing exercises, though.

-Stick to simple distractions and avoid overwhelming yourself with too much auditory or visual feedback.
-Enough to redirect your mind, but not enough to distress yourself further.
+Stick to simple distractions and avoid overwhelming the senses with too much auditory or visual feedback.
+Do enough to redirect the mind, but not enough to trigger further distress.
 Overstimulation isn’t known to combat anxiety.

 • Listening to music